Considered Harmful

 Oblivious HTTP

 Oblivious HTTP (OHTTP) is a very simple protocol to separate the client metadata from a request.
-A Nostr relay gets the client metadata and any part of the event that is in plaintext.
+A nostr relay gets the client metadata and any part of the event that is in plaintext.
 An OHTTP relay only gets the client metadata, the entire request is encrypted.
 The tradeoff is that the client is trusting the OHTTP relay to forward along the request to its destination.
 And obviously not collude with the destination by sharing the client metadata associated with the request.
-There is a layer of overhead here since both the client and the destination need to understand the OHTTP protocol, but similar to Nostr, it is simple.
+There is a layer of overhead here since both the client and the destination need to understand the OHTTP protocol, but similar to nostr, it is simple.

-The economics of running OHTTP relays may be better in certain scenarios than private and/or public Nostr relays.
-It is an apples to oranges comparison, but maybe there is an incentive for Nostr relay runners to integrate with an OHTTP layer?
+The economics of running OHTTP relays may be better in certain scenarios than private and/or public nostr relays.
+It is an apples to oranges comparison, but maybe there is an incentive for nostr relay runners to integrate with an OHTTP layer?